docker/docs/datacenter/ucp/2.1/guides/admin/configure/use-domain-names-to-access-services.md

 1. The DNS resolution will point them to the IP of one of the UCP nodes
 2. The HTTP routing mesh looks at the Hostname header in the HTTP request
-3. If there's a service that maps to that hostname the request is routed to the port where the service is listening
+3. If there's a service that maps to that hostname, the request is routed to the port where the service is listening
 4. If not, the user receives an HTTP 503, bad gateway error